OhRobin/sdk_user_guide/DC_OS Software Development Kit User Guide.md

 ```

 The basic usage of this script is the same as using the aws-cli just change the command `aws [command]` to `./aws.sh [command]`.
-The difficulty of backup is in how to fetch backup data.

 ##### Example: CockroachDB

 In the CockroachDB example, we’d like to backup specific database at a given point.
 We choose to upload the backup data to Amazon S3 and restore from it once necessary.

-The backup and restore plan are as follows in `svc.yml`:
+The backup and restore plan are as follows in `svc.yml`.
+In our case, as we only need to run backup/restore on one node, so the `strategy`
+of all these two plans are `serial`.
+You may want to choose your own `strategy` based on specific backup/restore mechanism in your system.

 ```